sivaprasadt246/LendingClubCaseStudy/README.md

 - People with 10+ years of work experince applied for most of the loans.
 And people with 0-1 years experience are the second most category of people applied for loans.
 - Majority of the loans are A, B and C graded
 - Majority of the loans funded are within 15k
+- Highest loan amount was taken for small_business followed by debit_consolidation
+- Loan taken for 60 months has higher interest rate
+- Interest rate is in increasing order for grades A to G
+- Interest rate increase with increase in loan amount

 Possible Driving Factors for loan default
 - Loans applied for 60 months term